 Cast: Mark Patton, Kim Myers, Robert Englund, Robert Rusler, Clu Gulager, Hope Lange, Christie Clark, Marsha Bell

-Despite not featuring any openly gay characters, Freddy’s Revenge is one of the campest horror films in history; featuring scenes in leather bars, locker rooms and sweaty shirtless men trying to escape the wrath of Freddy’s perfectly manicured talons.
-Although it received mixed reviews upon release, the film has become a cult classic and has become a Halloween go-to for the LGBTQ community.
+Despite not featuring any openly queer characters – because queer people were extinct in the 80s – A Nightmare on Elm Street 2: Freddy’s Revenge is camp a f**k thanks to homoerotic scenes in leather bars and locker rooms, as well as sweaty shirtless men trying to escape the wrath of Freddy’s perfectly manicured talons (see photo above).
+Although the slasher received mixed reviews upon release, the film has become a cult classic and is now a Halloween go-to for LGBTQIA+ people.

 Cast: Tom Bateman, Sean Beale, Paul McGann, Calum Woodhouse, James Tratas

 Tom Bateman (Behind Her Eyes) shacks up with Sean Teale (Who Is Erin Carter?) in B&B, a tense thriller about a gay couple who return to the same bed-and-breakfast that discriminated against them a year prior.
 Smart idea!
 There, the couple begin to suspect that the fundamentalist Christian owner, who went into debt after the couple sued them, is plotting their demise.
 Doesn’t help when a sinister, Neo-Nazi shows up on the door.
 Not that scary, really, but the suspense and representation means it’s worthy of a spot on this list.

 Cast: Nicole Maines, Diana Hopper, James Paxton, M.C.
 Gainey, Jimmy Jagger